There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: The Zohan Comedy (+4pts)

 While the silly style of comedy worked for me, there was one area where this was not the case.
 If you have seen You Don‘t Mess with the Zohan, you will remember that Adam Sandler’s character was basically a superhero that some characters looked at as a legend.
 The filmmakers carried that idea over to Adam Sandler’s character in this movie.
-The character was played as a super serious character who was capable of doing extraordinary things.
+The character was played as a super-serious character who was capable of doing extraordinary things.
 His serious tone felt like it wasted Adam Sandler’s over-the-top personality, and the extraordinary things he did were just a little too extraordinary, to the point where they felt dumb and severely unrealistic.
-I know that I should not have been expecting realism from a movie like this, but these were so dumb and unrealistic that they surpassed the realm of comedy and went straight into dumb territory.
+I know that I should not have been expecting realism from a movie like this, but these were so dumb and unrealistic that they surpassed the realm of comedy and went straight into the dumb territory.
 Tommy’s extraordinary actions could have worked if they were funny, but for me, they missed their mark.

 Pro: Lil Pete (+5pts)

 Much to my surprise, Lil’ Pete ended up being my favorite character.
 The character was incredibly dumb, and he was responsible for what ended up being the absolute funniest scene in the movie, in my opinion—that being the hanging.
 I judged a book by its cover when it came to this casting choice, and I was very pleased to be proven wrong.
 This character was a lot of fun, and Taylor Lautner did a great job with the role.

 Con: Native American Comedy (-4pts)

 Pro: The Brothers (+4pts)

 I definitely enjoyed the relationship between the brothers.
-Each brother felt isolated in their own lives, and metaphorically jumped at the opportunity to be part of a family.
+Each brother felt isolated in their own life and metaphorically jumped at the opportunity to be part of a family.
 They came from very different mothers, which resulted in a pretty diverse group of characters.
-From the color of their skin, to the environments they were each raised in, each brother had very different life experiences and each brother brought very different skills to the table.
+From the color of their skin to the environments they were each raised in, each brother had very different life experiences and each brother brought very different skills to the table.

 Con: Frank (-4pts)